California dad confronts man, 42, accused of sexting his teen daughter, video shows

 “As a father, I had to tell him that I know who you are.
 I know what you did.
 And I had to see the monster myself,” Thomas said.
 “He tried to leave.
 I football blocked him.
 I told him he couldn’t go anywhere and this was a citizen’s arrest.”

 Officers from the Clovis Police Department and the Fresno County Sheriff’s Office showed up moments later.
 However, officers found Rabson had reset his phone and any messages were deleted.
 But the teenager’s phone still had the messages.
-It took months for Rabson to be arrested, KMPH reported.
+Rabson was arrested by deputies.

 Rabson was charged with “felony arranging a meeting with a minor for lewd or lascivious behavior.”
 He pleaded not guilty last week and was freed after posting $30,000 bond.

 Thomas shared the video of his confrontation with Rabson, which went viral and had more than 1,500 shares.
-The father said he hopes his experience will help other parents and he was looking to create a support group for others who went through similar situations.
+The father said he hopes his experience will help other parents and he was looking to create a support group, called "Fathership," for others who went through similar situations.

 "This demon has many victims.
 Many victims.
 They don't want their names out there,” Thomas said.
 “They're asking me to fight this for them."